noobiept-other/website_example/readme.md

     event.preventDefault();
     }

 We set a click listener to all the menu elements.
 In there we override the normal behavior of the `<a>` element and do the request ourselves with the `XMLHttpRequest`.
 Once that is done, its just a matter of changing the content and we're done!
-Make sure you set the `X-Requested-With` header to `XMLHttpRequest` so that the server can differentiate between the different kinds of requests.
+Make sure you set the `X-Requested-With` header to `XMLHttpRequest` so that the server can differentiate between the different kind of requests.

-When javascript is enabled, it will do the request, and change the content, otherwise it will reload the whole page (by clicking on the `<a>` element).
+When javascript is enabled, it will do the request, and change the content with ajax, otherwise it will reload the whole page (by clicking on the `<a>` element), so it works regardless.

-# Loading element #
+# Loading Element #

 Its always a good idea to show the user what is happening, so we'll show a loading message when we're going to a different page.
 You're free to add some fancy animation later :)